Crit'Air and clean air zones

 High pollution levels are a particular issue in some of the larger urban areas across France.
 These often peak during the summer season, where warm weather and no winds can result in dangerous levels of smog forming.

-In order to help combat this issue, the French government has introduced clean air zones across the country, whish imposes a ban on the most polluting vehicles from urban centres.
-Some are permanent, whilst the majority are implemented when air pollution hits a certain level.
+In order to help combat this issue, the French government has introduced clean air zones across the country, which impose a ban on the most polluting vehicles from urban centres.
+Most are permanent, whilst a smaller number of (generally) larger zones are implemented when air pollution hits a certain level.

 Petrol & other fuels | - | - | 1997 - 2005 | 2006 - 2010 | 2011 - present | Zero emission | |||||